muhammadnurcahyo/generate_artikel/README.md

-# generate random article by TADS
+# Article Generator by TADS